jacekzwpl/docueye/README.md

     - View element decisions
 - Decisions viewer - You can view all decisions defined at workspace or element level
 - Documentation viewer - You can view documentation defined at workspace or element level
 - Change Tracker - DocuEye tracks changes in the model on every import.
 You can view history of changes in Your model.
 [See what to do to change tracker works as expected](Documentation/docs/0002-change-tracker.md)

+See [features roadmap](Documentation/docs/0003-features-roadmap.md) if You want to know what features will be implemented in nearest feature.

 ## Getting started